aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 "19", "21", "24" or "25" are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised (presence = 1, NA otherwise).
 Resulting
 geometries are then rasterised with the workflow `egvtools::polygon2input()` with background covering (value 0).
-This layer was then aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r